Ho3ein-ds/COVID/README.md

 Corona viruses are a family of viruses that are transmitted between people and animals.
 The disease causes respiratory illness (like the flu) with symptomes such as fever, cough, and in more severe cases, the infection can result in difficulty breathing.
 You can protect yourself by washing your hands frequently, avoiding toching your face, and avoiding close contact (1 meter or 3 feet) with people who are unwell.

+Newsrooms filter tons of information every day-articles, official briefings, expert interviews, etc. Moreover, social network platforms need to reduce the noise and promote verified stories to avoid nurturing misinformed and terrified users.

+In this storm, we are fortunate to live in a world where the value of data well digested and there are numerous efforts underway in collecting and refining such sets.
+The question is: **How to use them to extract wisdom and value that will affect the way policies are made and alarms are triggered.**.
+In any case, it seems that we have an extra weapon in our arsenal fighting this virus.
+The main possible applications of data science spread from predicting the impact of various intervention policies, improving epidemiological forecasting models, to informetion spread on social media platforms and natural language processing.
 ## Intersting stats & facts
 * The COVID-19 pandemic won't end once warmer weather arrrives.
 The spread may slow slightly simply because there tends to be less coughing and sneezing during the warm months, but it's so easily transmissible that it will continue to circulate if we don't get a handle on it now.
 That's why social distancing is so important.